jquery paste

 Bees and Being in Umbria

-Perhaps there is an exception.
-I've become interested in the incredible bees here.
-I've never seen bees like these, and wasn't even sure they were bees until I looked it up.
-I thought they might be beetles because they are so big (easily 1-2") and shiny black, like a tiny new black VW beetle car.
-But they are identified as Carpenter Bees because they nest in burrows of dead wood.
-At the house we're in, they congregate at the bushes near old wooden railings (perhaps nesting there).
+I've never seen bees like these before.
+I wasn't even sure they were bees until I looked it up.
+I thought they might be beetles because they are so big (easily 1"-2") and as shiny as a tiny new VW beetle car.
+They are identified as Carpenter Bees because they nest in burrows of dead wood.
+At the house we're renting, they congregate at the bushes near old wooden railings (perhaps nesting there).

-I've read they're good pollinators and also lay the largest eggs of any insect.
-Unusual for bees (usually living in large, crowded colonies), these are solitary bees.
-Female carpenter bees may live alongside their sisters or daughters in small clusters.
+I've learned from a local bee-keeper that these bees are good pollinators, and I've read that they lay the largest eggs of any insect!
+It's usual for bees live in crowded colonies, but these bees are solitary, especially the male Clint Eastwood types.
+You can sometimes find female carpenter bees housed alongside their sisters or daughters in small. clusters.
 I believe the bees living beside our house are of this coffee-klatch variety.
 Their buzz is evident as they swarm around flower bushes.
-They're big enough to watch as they extract nectar (photos from internet).
+They're big enough to watch as they extract nectar (photo from internet), and that is really a remarkable thing to see!
+They don't bother me so long as I'm respectful.
+You bet I am.

-Bees buzz through many world mythologies, an archetype of inner circumambulation and internal order.
-Often they serve as symbolic creatures connecting the natural world to the under- or other-world, conveying themes of immortality and resurrection.
-Such ideas occur in the inscriptions and drawings of ancient near-east and ancient Aegean as well as Mayan cultures, among others.
-Bee-insignias have served as symbols of kingship and dynasties, including Napolean's.
+I hit the books to find out more and here are some bits of interest.
+Bees often appear in world mythologies as an archetype of internal order (rulers might like symbol).
+As well, they function as symbolic creatures connecting the natural world to the under-world or other-world, conveying themes of immortality, resurrection, and fertility.
+Such ideas occur in inscriptions and drawings of ancient near-east and ancient Aegean as well as Mayan cultures, among others.

-Learning more about bees and after reading about the central importance of bees to our planet in Margaret Atwood's After the Flood, I have a new attitude toward them.
-I walk along the path of a once active apiary (now unattended) near our rented home with respectful admiration.
+I now have a different attitude towards bees.
+I walk here in Umbria along a the path of a once active apiary near our house (now unattended but still with bees present).
+I no longer do I scurry along in trepidation but feel calm, with respectful admiration that they remain..
 I wouldn't be so presumptuous as to call us friends, but I do my best not to bother them or make a fuss when they cross my path.
-It encourages me to hear them, knowing there will be more flowers because of them, and honey as well.
+It encourages me to hear them, knowing there will be more flowers and honey because of them.

 Among our first house gifts, here in the Umbrian countryside, were a jar of honey made by bees on this land and a flask of olive oil from these trees.
-Talk about "eating Italy", indeed!
+Talk about eating well Italy, indeed!

 A Honeyed Recipe